Haitian-Americans look to community groups for hurricane relief

 A medical team led by the Haitian American Nurses Association of Florida lands in Haiti, bound for Aquin, Cavaillon and Les Cayes, three areas hit hard by Hurricane Matthew, according to a coalition called The Haitian American Hurricane Matthew Relief Effort.

 Nationwide, Haitian-Americans are leading relief efforts for their home country after Matthew killed hundreds in the southern portion and caused panic over potential rise in cholera outbreaks.
-Frustrated by what they believe is the lack of progress in Haiti after the 2010 earthquake, some are advocating donating to smaller "Haitian-led" groups, not larger international groups, like the American Red Cross.
+Frustrated by what they believe is the lack of progress in Haiti after the 2010 earthquake, some are advocating donating to smaller "Haitian-led" groups, not larger international groups, such as the American Red Cross.

 'An opportunity lost'

-France Francois, who worked on social issues for the Inter-American Development Bank during its reconstruction efforts in Haiti after the earthquake, is among those who have encouraged potential donors on Facebook to give money to "Haitian-led" groups and not the American Red Cross.
+France Francois, who worked on social issues for the Inter-American Development Bank during its reconstruction efforts in Haiti after the earthquake, is among those who have encouraged potential donors to skip the American Red Cross.

 "Billions of dollars flooded into Haiti through international NGOs ... after the earthquake.
 And I think everybody thought that it was an opportunity to really construct a country that had proper urban planning, proper sanitation .... seismic-proof housing that could withstand certain levels of wind during these type of hurricanes and disasters," Francois said in an interview last week from Panama, where she lives.
 "Instead, none of that happened.
 Haiti is no more prepared for a disaster today than it was six years ago when I started working in Haiti.
 For us as Haitians, this was an opportunity lost."